 Chief Darryl Jones began his career with the Pittsburgh Fire Bureau on July 9, 2007.
 Prior to joining the Pittsburgh Fire Bureau, Chief Jones served with the Aliquippa Fire Department for 20 years.
 As the Fire Chief, he is responsible for the leadership of 630 uniformed personnel and all of the operations of the Pittsburgh Fire Bureau.

 Chief Jones is committed to the safety and training of Pittsburgh firefighters, as well as the citizens of Pittsburgh.
-Under his leadership, the Pittsburgh Fire Bureau has expanded Mayor Ravenstahl's Free Smoke Detector Program.
-Working in collaboration with the Pittsburgh Public Schools and the Catholic Diocese of Pittsburgh, the Pittsburgh Fire Bureau has initiated the Risk Watch program in the schools.
-Risk Watch is a safety program that teaches safety techniques to students grades K-6 as part of their Health curriculum.
-In addition, the Pittsburgh Fire Bureau has refurbished its Company Inspection Program to make it more efficient and effective.
-It is Chief Jones' goal to develop the Pittsburgh Fire Bureau into an all-hazards emergency response service, thus making it the premier Public Safety Bureau in the City.
+Under his leadership, and in cooperation with the American Red Cross, the Pittsburgh Fire Bureau has expanded Mayor Ravenstahl's Free Smoke Detector Program.
+Working in collaboration with the Pittsburgh Public Schools and the Catholic Diocese of Pittsburgh, the Pittsburgh Fire Bureau initiated the Risk Watch program in the schools.
+Risk Watch is a safety program that teaches safety techniques to students grades K-6 as part of the health curriculum.
+Further, the Pittsburgh Fire Bureau has refurbished its Company Inspection Program to make it more efficient and effective.
+The Pittsburgh Fire Bureau is the only metropolitan size fire department in the country in which 100% of its personnel are certified to the Firefighter II level.
+Chief Jones started initiatives to modernize firefighters' personal protective equipment, and the Pittsburgh Fire Bureau's apparatus.
+Because of public fire safety education, improved firefighter training, and the upgrading of equipment, as well as apparatus, the ISO rating for the City of Pittsburgh improved from a Class 4 fire department to a Class 2 fire department.
+It is Chief Jones' goal to develop the Pittsburgh Fire Bureau into an all-hazards emergency response service, thus making it the premier public safety bureau in the City.

-Chief Jones earned a Bachelor of Arts in Business Management from Carlow University in 1991, and a Masters of Public Management from Carnegie Mellon University in 1994.
-In addition, he is a graduate of the National Fire Academy's Executive Fire Officer Program.
-Chief Jones holds several certifications including Fire Officer, Fire Instructor, Fire Investigator and Paramedic.
+Chief Jones earned a Bachelor of Arts in Business Management from Carlow University in 1991, a Masters of Public Management from Carnegie Mellon University in 1994, and a Doctor of Philosophy in Public Safety from Capella University in 2013.
+In addition, he is a graduate of the National Fire Academy's Executive Fire Officer Program, as well as the Harvard School of Public Health and the Harvard Kennedy School of Government's National Preparedness Leadership Initiative.
+Chief Jones holds several certifications including Fire Officer, Fire Instructor, Fire Inspector, Fire Investigator, and Emergency Medical Technician-Paramedic.
 He is a member of the International Association of Fire Chiefs, and the National Fire Protection Association.

-Chief Jones enjoys spending his spare time with his family, motorcycle riding, listening to Jazz music and teaching Leadership and Fire Science classes at the college level.
+Chief Jones enjoys spending time with his family, riding his motorcycle, listening to Jazz music, and teaching Leadership and Fire Science classes at the college level.

 |Description||Number of Incidents|

-The City of Pittsburgh is geographically divided into four (4) Battalions, which includes 29 Stations housing 34 Engine Companies, 3 Quint Companies, 11 Truck Companies, and a Mobile Air Compressor Unit.
+The City of Pittsburgh is geographically divided into four (4) Battalions, which includes 30 Stations housing 34 Engine Companies, 3 Quint Companies, 11 Truck Companies, and a Mobile Air Compressor Unit.
+The Bureau of Fire now encompasses the Borough of Wilkinsburg.

 Unit Minimum Staffing